xSmurf/md398-re/README.md

 The audio pinout appears to be identical to other radios using this connector.
 Two more pins are used for the programming port.
 Four more pins are unknown.

+## Time Slots

+The radio CPS and firmware appear to only allow selecting Time Slot 1.
+It is possible to modify some xml to enable the CPS to program Time Slot 2.
+Doing that however, does not appear to change the behavior of the radio.
+The radio appears to transmit on both TDMA timeslots with duplicate packets, as a Tier I radio would (ie: ETSI 102 361-1 continuous transmission mode).

 ## Boot Modes

 Different boot modes seem to be available: